 Another highly reputable source, AAMC Careers in Medicine, which tracks income for Dermatologists in Academia gives the following estimates:

 What should I major in to get into Medical school if I am thinking about becoming a Dermatologist?

 Most schools of Medicine do not require prospective students to have specific majors, such as pre-meds, or specific degrees such as a bachelor of science.
 Many students choose a related field such as Biology or Chemistry but nonscience majors are welcome also.
 As long as applicants have completed all the required courses, they are eligible to apply.
 Students considering becoming a Dermatologist will have the same pre-requisites as any other Medical school applicant.
 Good reading comprehension is always a plus.

 Dermatologist vs Esthetician - What's the difference?

 Estheticians and certain types of dermatologists specialize in cosmetic skin care.
-Both work to enhance the appearance of a person’s skin using simple, minimally invasive procedures.
+Both work to enhance the appearance of a healthy person’s skin using simple, minimally invasive procedures.
 However, there are major differences in the training and scope of practice between Dermatologists and Estheticians.

 In contrast, Dermatologists must complete at least 12 years of coursework and patient care including Medical school and residency as mentioned above.
 It's estimated that an average of 40,000 hours of training is spent to become a Dermatologist.